GlennFolker/Mindustry-ModTemplate/README.md

     - If you found anything that is related to package declaration, change it to match your mod's own package name.
 5. Go through every file and replace everything necessary *(usually noted with `[subject]` in the comment)*.
 6. Track the edited file by executing `git add .`.
 Commit your changes by executing `git commit -m <message>`, then push your changes to GitHub by executing `git push`.
+7.
+    1. When first cloning your IDE might scream **"The import `modname.gen` cannot be resolved"**.
+It is because you haven't built the project and therefore the generated classes won't be generated.
+Compiling the project should fix it.
+    2. Note that annotation processors are ran before the main codes compile.
+Don't be afraid to refer to the currently missing generated classes before you compile; such as referring sound fields after you add a new sound.

 ## Compiling
 Install Java 8 or higher *(as referenced in [**#Requirements**](#Requirements))*.